Sekhar4318/Repo1/README.md

 # Repo1
 Java is a programming Language

+Java is Objected Oriented Programming Language